sap218/coid/docs/README.md

 ### Important information before use

-* [Issues](https://github.com/sap218/ocimido/issues) - see for ontology suggestions, bug reporting, and future development information.
+* [Issues](https://github.com/sap218/coid/issues) - see for ontology suggestions, bug reporting, and future development information.
-* [License](LICENSE.html) - see before use (you can use/edit OcIMIDo as long as you give appropriate credit).
+* [License](https://sap218.github.io/coid/LICENSE.html) - see before use (you can use/edit COID as long as you give appropriate credit).
-* [Changelog](CHANGELOG.html) - see major changes of OcIMIDo throughout development.
+* [Changelog](https://sap218.github.io/coid/CHANGELOG.html) - see major changes of COID throughout development.

 ### Citing